gpslab/sitemap/README.md

  * Render a Sitemap as a plain text without any dependencies;
  * Compressed or formatted XML;
  * XML schema validation.

+## Group build

+This is an example of how the sitemap.xml can be build by your console command.
+In this example, all site links are divided into groups and a build service is created for each group.
+In this example, a sitemap is build from 6675 links, but this approach also facilitates the build of large site maps for 100000 or 500000 links.

 ![Example build sitemap.xml](build.png)